 Testing by appointment at patient service centers

-Antibody testing to indicate COVID-19 immune response is now readily available at Quest’s patient service centers (PSCs).
+COVID-19 antibody testing to indicate prior infection is now readily available at Quest’s patient service centers (PSCs).
 Your members can get tested at their local PSC by scheduling an appointment online or through the MyQuest™ app.

 To help your members feel comfortable while seeking care at Quest, every PSC has strengthened its already-rigorous safety procedures and implemented new service enhancements.

 Note that diagnostic testing for active COVID-19 infection cannot be performed at Quest PSCs.
 Members must visit their physician or other healthcare provider.

 The Quest Analytics data feed system now offers dedicated daily COVID-19 test result data reports for health plan customers.
 Collecting test result data allows your organization to comply with reporting requirements and to understand how the COVID-19 pandemic is affecting your members.

 As people shelter at home during the COVID-19 pandemic, alternative access to health services becomes increasingly critical for your providers and members.

 Telehealth use was already on the rise, but the COVID-19 crisis means demand is now growing at a much faster pace.
 For two months, Quest will not charge a fee to our healthcare provider customers who launch telehealth capabilities with the Electronic Video Consulting (ELVI) tool from our longtime partner CompuGroup Medical (CGM).